CentreforCities/urban-population-internal-migration/README.md

 Processes raw data from ONS on internal migration estimates (see link above); attaches geographies from lookup; labels moves between different geographies (e.g. London and outside London; Inner London to outside London etc.); creates summary age bands; summarises moves by PUA and calculates net migration; repeats the process for each year; calculates 2015-2019 averages; puts relevant data into summary dataframes which are exported as separate tabs to an Excel workbook which forms the basis of the 'internal migration calculations' workbook.

 ### internal_migration_script_localauthorities_for_stats
-Processes raw data from ONS on internal migration estimates (see link above); attaches geographies from lookup; lists authorities of interest; labels moves between different geographies (e.g. London and outside London; Inner London to outside London etc.); creates summary age bands; summarises moves by PUA and calculates net migration; repeats the process for each year; neatens data frames before exporting to workbook which forms the basis of the 'internal migration local authorities statistics' workbook.
+Processes raw data from ONS on internal migration estimates (see link above); attaches geographies from lookup; lists authorities of interest; labels moves between different geographies (e.g. Tower Hamlets and outside London; London and Bristol etc.); creates summary age bands; summarises moves by selected authorities and calculates net migration; repeats the process for each year; neatens data frames before exporting to workbook which forms the basis of the 'internal migration local authorities statistics' workbook.

 ### urban_population_script
 Processes raw data from the Nomis API, attaches geographies from lookup, and summarises total population statistics by PUA and other geographies.
 Exports to Excel workbook that forms the basis of the 'urban population statistics' workbook.